 The results of the simulations show that especially ATES but also PTES and BTES can be very relevant as seasonal storage in the FLEXYNETS concept, in case surplus heat at temperatures above the FLEXYNETS operating temperature is available.
-Investing in such thermal energy storages can significantly lower the system's annual $CO_2$ emissions associated with heating and cooling (by up to 95% in investigated scenarios), and either lower the thermal energy price (in investigated scenarios up to 50%) in the system or at least keeping it at a similar level compared to a system without the storage.
+Investing in such large-scale TES can significantly lower the system's annual CO2 emissions associated with heating and cooling (by up to 95% in investigated scenarios), and either lower the thermal energy price (in investigated scenarios by up to more than 50%) in the system or at least keeping it at a similar level compared to a system without the storage.
 The storage types all have different benefits and drawbacks depending on the system they are a part of.
-The conclusion is therefore that although large-scale thermal energy storages are not always relevant for the FLEXYNETS concept, they can be very beneficial to the system in certain cases, in particular if surplus heat above the network temperature is available in large quantities, and are therefore worth considering when evaluating specific cases in more detail.
+The conclusion is therefore that although large-scale TES are not always relevant for the FLEXYNETS concept, they can be very beneficial to the system in certain cases, in particular if surplus heat above the network temperature is available in large quantities, and are therefore worth considering when evaluating specific cases in more detail.